Kingjohneycodey/Kingjohneycodey/README.md

 # 👋 Hello!

-My name is Ahiakwo John also know as King Johney.
+My name is Ahiakwo John also known as King Johney.

 I'm a software engineer and fullstack web and mobile developer based in Nigeria who is passionate about everything related to programming and technology.
 When I'm not coding, you can find me playing chess, playing sports, watching movies and reading developer blogs.